SaneSky109/DeepRL/README.md

 ## Project Overview
 The project simulates the Asteroids game, challenging the player's spacecraft to avoid and destroy asteroids.
 The game environment, constructed using Pygame, features dynamic asteroid generation, player movement (forward thrust and rotation), shooting mechanics, and collision detection.

-The heart of our project is the DQN agent, developed with TensorFlow.
+The heart of the project is the DQN agent, developed with TensorFlow.
 This agent learns to make decisions (move forward, rotate, shoot) based on the current game state, aiming to maximize its survival time and score by avoiding asteroids and shooting them down.

 ## Game Environment
 The Game class encapsulates the game environment.
 It initializes the game window, handles game logic (e.g., spawning asteroids, updating game objects, detecting collisions), and renders the game state to the screen.
-This class provides a realistic and challenging setting for training our DQN agent, with features including:
+This class provides a realistic and challenging setting for training the DQN agent, with features including:

 * Dynamic asteroid spawning and movement
 * Player spaceship control (acceleration and rotation)